-- Asylum-seekers have to apply for an employment permit.
-To this end, they have to prove that there is a "concrete" job offer, i.e. an employer has to declare that the asylum-seeker will be employed in case the employment permit is granted, and they have to hand in a detailed job description to the authorities. - The job centre carries out a "priority review", i.e. an examination of whether there is another job-seeker who is suited for the offered position and who has a better status in terms of employment regulations, in particular German citizens or foreigners with a secure residence permit. - Furthermore, the job centre carries out a "review of labour conditions", i.e. an examination of whether labour rights are adhered at the workplace and whether wages correspond to regional standards.
+- Asylum seekers have to apply for an employment permit.
+To this end, they have to prove that there is a "concrete" job offer, i.e. an employer has to declare that the asylum seeker will be employed in case the employment permit is granted, and they have to hand in a detailed job description to the authorities. - For a period of 12 months following the asylum seekers' access to the labour market, the job centre has to carry out a "priority review", i.e. an examination of whether there is another job-seeker who is suited for the offered position and who has a better status in terms of employment regulations, in particular German citizens or foreigners with a secure residence permit.
+Following a change in legislation in November 2014, the priority review is no longer applicable after a stay of 15 months (i.e. three months waiting period for access to the labour market plus 12 months). - Furthermore, the job centre carries out a "review of labour conditions", i.e. an examination of whether labour rights are adhered at the workplace and whether wages correspond to regional standards.